apache/flink/docs/content/docs/concepts/glossary.md

 #### (Flink) Client

-This is not part of the runtime and program execution but is used to prepare and send a dataflow graph to the JobManager.
+This is not part of the runtime and program execution but is used to prepare and send a [dataflow](#dataflow) graph to the [JobManager](#jobmanager) (though in [application mode](#application-cluster), this runs in the JobManager process).
 The Flink client runs either as part of the program that triggers the execution or in the command line process via `./bin/flink run`.

 #### (Flink) Cluster